shabiel/VISTA-xml-processing-utilities/documentation/documentation.md

 At runtime, each medication's data can be extracted and then the placeholders substituted with the actual data; then this XML blob can be inserted into a larger XML document.

+*Warning: Because all array names are passed by name, name collision is a strong possibility.
+Make sure that all array names you pass in are namespaced if you are using local variables!*

  Array Creation
  - PUSH^MXMLTMP1(STK,VAL)